-This Roasted Chicken Dinner recipe is the perfect one-pan-meal.
+This One Pan Roast Chicken Dinner recipe is the perfect one-pan-meal.
 The tender and juicy chicken is roasted with garlic and herbs and the accompanying vegetables are baked underneath the chicken.
 It’s a hands-off meal that is easy to prep, so satisfying and versatile as it can be made with any veggies you have on hand.
 Made in partnership with my friends at Shenandoah Valley Organic!

 Roasted Chicken Dinner

 Look no further, this is your dinner tonight!
 This Roasted Chicken Dinner is such an essential recipe that everybody should have in their back pocket!
 It features a bunch of in-season vegetables roasted with garlic underneath an herb and butter chicken that is made easy with hands-off roasting and can be made for a weeknight dinner or a dressed up for a fancy meal.
 Sometimes simple is the best, and this classic recipe is it.

 I love this because you can also customize with whatever vegetables you have on hand.
 Here we used the classic combo of carrots, potatoes and onions (which caramelize and add a special layer of flavor) but really you can use any seasonal vegetables like fennel, parsnips or butternut squash!

 What is the best way to roast a whole chicken?

 We love to roast the chicken and the fixins all in the same pan!
 It’s easy prep and easy clean up.
 Simply:

 - Add vegetables to the bottom of the pan with oil and salt.